quackduck/devzat/README.md

 ### Public key

 Devzat uses public keys to identify users.
-If you are denied access: `foo@devzat.hackclub.com: Permission denied (publickey)`, you should generate an ssh key pair with the command `ssh-keygen`
+If you are denied access - `foo@devzat.hackclub.com: Permission denied (publickey)` - you should generate an ssh key pair with the command `ssh-keygen` or login on port 443: `ssh devzat.hackclub.com -p 443`.

 ### Help